-It began in 1980 as a small festival, namely for regional amateur bands performing on a homemade platform.
+It began in 1980 as a small festival for regional amateur bands performing on a homemade platform.

 Now it’s a musical spectacle where bands of international renown take to the stage.

-Even though it’s grown immensely in popularity over the years, it’s managed to retain its intimate atmosphere.
+Even though it’s grown immensely in popularity over the years, it retains its intimate atmosphere.